TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 ### Step 3.3: Discover every snaplink

 Discover every snaplink.
 This involves working through each Manta index shard to find all the snaplinked objects.
-This is done by:

-- manually running a "snaplink-sherlock.sh" script against the async postgres for each shard,
+This is done by manually running a "snaplink-sherlock.sh" script against the postgres async VM for each shard, and then copying back that script's output file.
-- copying the generated "{region}_{shard}_sherlock.tsv.gz" file back to a common directory on the driver DC, then
-- re-running `mantav2-migrate snaplink-cleanup` to process those files.

 Until those "sherlock" files are obtained, the command will error out something like this:

 ```
 [root@headnode (mydc) ~]# mantav2-migrate snaplink-cleanup